sigma-us/node-reduction-auth/README.md

 - `cd client`
 - `npm i`
 - `yarn start`
-- please not this project also requires postgresql DB to be running locally
+- please note this project also requires postgresql DB to be running locally
 - you will also need a `.env` file for the `DB_URL`

 ## Work in Progress: